Meet Our Team

 Dr Marisol Lopez

-Marisol is a research fellow at the University of St Andrews.
+Marisol is an honorary lecturer at the University of St Andrews.
 She received her PhD in Human Geography from the University of Dundee in 2020.
 Prior to this, she received her BSc in Behavioural Science from Abertay University and her MSc in Social Research Methods from the University of Dundee.
 Her research interests lie in global inequality, socio-economic determinants of health, and social justice.

 Dr Eilish Hannah